danilovl/select-autocompleter-bundle/README.md

 #### 5.2 By URL patterns

-You could restrict access to autocompleters by securing URL patterns
+You can restrict access to autocompleters by securing URL patterns.

 ```yaml
 # config/security.yaml